 Just remember to bring a travel card with zero atm fees and 0% currency fees when paying with your card abroad.
-Most regular debit and credit cards have fees, but if you live in Europe, you can get the free Revolut card before your trip and enjoy zero fees.
+Most regular debit and credit cards have fees, but there are some cards without fees, made for frequent travelers.

 Exchange currency in Dubai

 It’s easy to exchange money in Dubai and the banks and exchange offices typically hold larger sums of the major currencies than European countries and the US, simply to the fact that there are so many nationalities living and traveling to Dubai.

 However, it’s usually not recommended to exchange currency in Dubai due to the poor rate you will be given.
 It’s much better to take out cash from a local ATM, or even better pay by card whenever possible, as long as you use a card without any fees abroad.